DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "We should be there soon.
 I'll have to park car once we arrive."

-Kay circles behind 10Th Terminal, parks car among piles of rubble and takes off Rinne.
+Kai circles behind 10Th Terminal, parks car among piles of rubble and takes off Rinne.

 "Underground here is human city
 Well, I only came here yesterday myself."

 Rinne were looking around.
-Seeing her standing like that, Kay's gaze falls onto her wings.
+Seeing her standing like that, Kai's gaze falls onto her wings.

 _In Rinne case there is matter of wings._